music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 Notice how the "&" counts have been shifted towards the end of the beat?
 Rather than `1..&..2..&..`, it is more like `1...&.2...&.`.
-This [swung music](https://en.wikipedia.org/wiki/Swing_(jazz_performance_style)#Genres_using_swing_rhythm), which is often notated with an "a" (pronounced "uh") replacing the "&", e.g. "1 a2" or "a1 a2".
+This [swung music](https://en.wikipedia.org/wiki/Swing_(jazz_performance_style)#Genres_using_swing_rhythm), which is often notated with an `a` (pronounced "uh") replacing the `&`, e.g. `1 a2 a1 a2`.
 This is still pretty easy to dance WCS triples to, as we can delay the middle step of our triples to match the timing the `a` count.
-This is how West Coast Swing, would have originally been danced, since the vast majority of jazz, blues and swing music is swung (which is where the name comes from).
+This is how West Coast Swing would have originally been danced, since the vast majority of jazz, blues and swing music is swung.

 How about a more complicated rhythm, "Hold the Line" by TOTO: